VAT Invoice vs Regular Invoice: Key Differences

 Generate the PDF.
 Verify that "Tax Amount" is distinct from "Subtotal".
 Save for your digital records (6+ years).

-10. Technical Frequently Asked Questions
+Frequently Asked Questions About VAT Invoices

 Is the supplier's VAT/GST number mandatory on an invoice?